 - Lemon - Lemon juice adds acidity and tartness, and the zest contains floral lemon oils.

-- Blueberry - Use fresh, juicy, sweet or plump blueberries or frozen.
+- Blueberry - Use fresh, juicy, sweet or plump blueberries or frozen, as for the blueberry crisp recipe.
 If using frozen, stir them in frozen.
 If you thaw, they will bleed into the batter and you’ll end up with blueberry streaks.

 How to make?